Warning Signs of Poor Circulation

 Tingling is a major characteristic of poor blood circulation.
 In some cases, poor blood circulation can be mitigated by a pair of compression socks and a switch to your diet.
 In other cases, it’s more serious and needs to be treated before it leads to vein complications.
 Regardless, it’s important to stay updated and informed on blood circulation and what tingling legs could mean.
 Read on to find out!

 No matter your lifestyle or condition, the number one cause for tingling legs is poor circulation.
-But what exactly is poor circulation?
-And what causes it?
+But what causes these tingling in legs?

 Poor circulation is when there is insufficient blood flow to certain areas of the body, like the legs and feet.
 Common causes of poor circulation include: